Memorable games between English and Scottish clubs

 Leeds v Celtic, 1969-70 European Cup

-Both Stein and Leeds manager Don Revie would have preferred to meet in the final, and Celtic made a terrible start to the first leg of the semi-final at Elland Road when George Connolly scored what proved to be the only goal of the game after 40 seconds.
+Both Stein and Leeds manager Don Revie would have preferred to meet in the final, and Celtic made a terrific start to the first leg of the semi-final at Elland Road when George Connolly scored what proved to be the only goal of the game after 40 seconds.

 Almost 140,000 people were inside Hampden Park to see Celtic recover from Billy Bremner's early opener for Leeds to win the tie through second-half goals from John Hughes and Bobby Murdoch.

-Tommy Gemmell put Celtic ahead in the final at Milan's San Siro, only for Feyenoord to swiftly equalise and win 2-1 in extra-time.
+Tommy Gemmell put Celtic ahead in the final at Milan's San Siro, only for Feyenoord to swiftly equalise and win 2-1 in extra time.

-Manchester United v Dundee United, 1984-85 UEFA Cup
+Manchester United v Dundee United, 1984-85 Uefa Cup

-A season after reaching the European Cup semi-finals, Dundee United threatened to knock Manchester United out of the UEFA Cup at the third round stage.
+A season after reaching the European Cup semi-finals, Dundee United threatened to knock Manchester United out of the Uefa Cup at the third round stage.

 Paul Hegarty and Paul Sturrock ensured the visitors twice equalised following goals by Gordon Strachan and Bryan Robson at Old Trafford in a first leg that ended 2-2.

-Arnold Muhren decided the tie in a 3-2 win at Tannadice for United, who had again been pegged back twice in the second leg and went out on penalties to Hungarian opponents Videoton in the next round.
+Arnold Muhren decided the tie in a 3-2 win at Tannadice for the English side, who had again been pegged back twice in the second leg and went out on penalties to Hungarian opponents Videoton in the next round.

 Leeds v Rangers, 1992-93 Champions League